tanchongmin/Learning-Fast-and-Slow/README.md

 # Learning-Fast-and-Slow
-Implementation of a goal-directed, memory-based Reinforcement Learning agent
+Implementation of a goal-directed, memory-based Reinforcement Learning agent.

 Run the code in order to reproduce the experiments in the paper, "Learning, Fast and Slow"